Supporting Learning and Assessment in Practice

 Use of the virtual learning environment (Canvas) supports classroom sessions with links to reading and online activities.

-This multi-professional course uses current research and literature to cover the topics of mentorship, facilitation of learning and student support:
+This multi-professional course uses current research and literature to cover tcover topics such as student support in practice, facilitation of learning and assessment and creating opportunities and an environment for learning:

 - communication methods and working relationships with students and with the inter-professional team are examined